screening & detection

 Actinic keratosis.
 This is a very common, sun-induced, pre-cancerous lesion that can be a precursor to squamous cell skin cancer.
 An actinic keratosis may be treated with topical medication, freezing or excision.
 Treatment depends on the extent of the lesion, location and thickness.

 Dysplastic skin lesions.
 These are pre-cancerous lesions also known as atypical moles.
 These lesions are benign but can be a precursor to melanoma.
 They will usually be fully excised.
 Some patients may have many of these lesions and are considered at higher risk of getting melanoma in their lifetime.
 Patients with multiple dysplastic skin lesions have dysplastic nevi syndrome and need to be monitored closely with regular skin examinations.

 Basal cell cancer.
 This is the most common type of skin cancer and is usually the result of sun exposure.
-Some BCC’s are more risky than others and treatment will depend on the risk.
+Some BCC’s are riskier than others and treatment will depend on the risk.
 There are multiple treatment options including topical medication and excision.
-Some patient may be referred for a special type of excision called Mohs surgery, when needed.
+Some patients may be referred for a special type of excision called Mohs surgery, when needed.

 Squamous cell cancer.
 These cancers are usually treated with surgical excision and depending on the location and characteristics of the lesion, may be excised in the office or a referral may be made to a Mohs surgeon.

 Merkel cell cancer.
-This cancer is more rare than melanoma but even more dangerous.
+This cancer is rarer than melanoma but even more dangerous.
 These patients will usually be referred to a cancer specialist.